supabase/realtime/forum/docs/muster-broadcast.md

 Putting it together.
 On a stable cluster you take the cheap single-router path;
 during a rebalance you fan out to all members.
-In both cases delivery to actual pids happens *on the node that owns them* — pids never leave their node.
+In both cases delivery to actual pids happens *on the node that owns them*: pids never leave their node.

 ```mermaid
 sequenceDiagram